AguaClara/Filter_Constriction/FilterConstrictions-Report1.md

 2. Make sure that the camera is connected to the computer and shows up as the recording device on the screen.
 3. Zoom in or out of the footage screen to adjust to the full capacity of the video dimensions.
 4. Click record.
-5. When the new window opens up check that the file path is directed in the proper folder location.
+5. When the new window opens up check that the file path is directed to the proper folder location.
-6. Change the "Image" tab to the "Video" tab and select "MPEG" from the drop down menu.
+6. Change the "Image" tab to the "Video" tab and select "MPEG" from the drop-down menu.
-7. Click the button below the file type and it should automatically select the appropriate values for the file type.
+7. Click the button on the file type and it should automatically select the appropriate values for the file type.
-8. Click "Start Recoring" at the bottom of the window.
+8. Click "Start Recording" at the bottom of the window.
   * Check that the number of "Corrupted Images" remains low and the number of "Saved Images" increases accordingly.
   * Do not record for too long as the video may not save properly if it is too large.

 ### Cleaning Procedure
 1. Obtain a bucket and fill it with clean, cold water.
 Place it on a stand to put it at the height of the flow cell mount.
-  * Cold water is necessary to minimized dissolved oxygen levels.
+  * Cold water is necessary to minimize dissolved oxygen levels.
 This will prevent air bubble formation in the flow cell later.
 2. Turn the valves of the inlet (Blue) and outlet (Red) hoses to the open positions (vertical handle).
 3. Turn on just the water pump to flush out the system of chemicals.
 4. Submerge the flow cell in the bucket of cold water and open the flow cell by unscrewing all ten screws.
 5. Clean the flow cell using glass cleaner and paper towels.
 6. While maintaining the flow cell underwater, reassemble the flow cell with proper silicon and wire orientation.
 Screw all 10 screws tightly.
     - Check that neither the outlet or inlet holes are covered by the silicone piece.
 The silicone piece can slide around during this step.
     - Some screws may not slide in easily due to alignment.
-Loosely attach all ten screww, then tighten for better alignment.
-Use philips screwdriver.
+Loosely attach all ten screw, then tighten for better alignment.
+Use Philips screwdriver.
 7. If air bubbles are trapped, tap the sides of the flow cell with the outlet facing up to allow bubbles to exit upwards.
 DO NOT tap the face as it may damage the surface and decrease visibility in the footage.
 8. Turn off pumps if no experiments are to follow immediately after cleaning.
-If experiments are to follow immediately, switch the dye and coagulant pump on and begin experiment.
+If experiments are to follow immediately, switch the dye and coagulant pump on and begin the experiment.

 ## Experimental Checklist
 * Check that the coagulant and dye are plugged into their proper pump tubings.